 My Poland Schengen Visa Approved!
 5 Steps for Filipinos

-[UPDATE]: VFS Global advises Schengen visa applicants to check the travel advisories and border restrictions of the respective destination countries in Europe.
-Read more information about Poland’s travel announcements here.
+[UPDATE]: As of writing, VFS Global advises Schengen visa applicants to check the travel advisories and border restrictions of the respective destination countries in Europe.
+Read more information about Poland’s travel restrictions and announcements here.

 I tagged along with my boyfriend on his business trip to Poland a few years back.
 I was hesitant at first because I thought that obtaining a Poland visa is as tedious and as strict as other European countries.
 To my surprise, I got my Poland Schengen visa in just four working days, without any hiccups.
 How did I do it?
 Let me walk you through the process of applying for a Poland Schengen visa for Filipinos.